2023 Julie E. Czerneda

 Imaginings

-We’re celebrating my 25th anniversary in fiction and DAW with a collection of my short stories for you.
+We celebrated my 25th anniversary in fiction and DAW with a collection of my short stories for you.
 I’ve added notes to each and, bonus?
 There’s an all-new Night’s Edge novella!
 Cover and interior design by Roger H. Czerneda.

 To Each This World